Viasat/conlink/docs/guides/examples.md

 This example demonstrates the use of a kubernetes k3s cluster running in conlink and communicating with other compose services.
 It also leverage multiple `mdc` modes/modules and the `wait` command.

+NOTE: The k3s containers run in full privileged mode in order to use overlayfs mounts inside the containers.
+The conlink container must also run in privileged mode in order to create veth endpoints in the k3s containers.

 For convenience, export `MODES_DIR` and create a KUBECTL function that will run kubectl in the `k3s-server` container.